Prakash Belawadi

-Prakash Belawadi is an Indian theatre artist, film director, television and media personality, who's also a teacher, activist and a journalist.
-He hails from Bangalore.
+Prakash Belawadi is an Indian actor, director and screenwriter, who works predominately in English, Kannada and Hindi theatre, films and television.
+He is also a theatre teacher, activist and a journalist.
+He hails from Bengaluru.
 He has participated in many seminars, conferences and festivals in India and abroad.
-He has been a motivational speaker at events and TEDx conferences.
+He is a motivational speaker at events and TEDx conferences.

 He is also a mentor with the founding team of BISFF (Bengaluru International Short Film Festival) since 2010.

+Belawadi prefers stage acting to film acting.